 You can’t remove Japanese knotweed material from site unless you comply with the relevant waste regulations.
 Generally, you can’t put it in your green bin (although this is specific to your local authority).
 You should avoid putting Japanese knotweed material in your compost, as it could potentially re-grow.
 Japanese knotweed canes do not break down very quickly and rhizomes (roots) can remain viable for an extended period unless the compost reaches a high temperature.

 It is safe to mow the grass in areas where there is no Japanese knotweed – but it’s important to make sure that there is no knotweed present, because even very small fragments of Japanese knotweed can re-grow (including in compost) and no Japanese knotweed is allowed in green bins.

 In addition, if an aminopyralid herbicide is used on your site (e.g. ICADE or Garlon Ultra), this herbicide can be absorbed by the grass and the herbicide remains active for a long period.
 This means that the grass cuttings themselves can act as herbicide if they are used as compost or if they come into contact with other plants.
-For this reason, aminopyralid treatments are generally not suitable for domestic gardens.
+For this reason, aminopyralid-based herbicide treatments are not suitable for domestic gardens or landscaped areas.

 WHEN CAN I START PLANTING?

 Anything you plant before the end of the herbicide regime will potentially be killed by future applications.
 We recommend putting ant plants that you want to keep in movable pots so that they can be moved out of the way during herbicide application.